CraftyFella/axonIq-framework-micronaut/README.md

 ### Environment Variables for Axon Console

-To connect to Axon Console, set the following environment variables:
+If you want to connect to Axon Console, set the following environment variables:

 ```
 AXON_CONSOLE_CREDENTIALS=your_credentials_here
 AXON_CONSOLE_CLIENT_ID=your_client_id
 AXON_CONSOLE_CLIENT_SECRET=your_client_secret
 ```

+If you don't set these environment variables, the code will not attempt to connect to the Axon Console.

 ### Testing